gvwilson/buildtogether.tech/src/errors/index.md

 You will sometimes inspect logs yourself, but you will also frequently want to search them for patterns.
-All of the logs you produce should therefore be in a [%i "logging!output format" %]machine-readable format[%/i%] like CSV, JSON, or [%g yaml "YAML" %]; you can easily write a small program to pretty-print the data you want for manual inspection.
+All of the logs you produce should therefore be in a machine-readable format[%i "logging!output format" %] like CSV, JSON, or [%g yaml "YAML" %]; you can easily write a small program to pretty-print the data you want for manual inspection.